jacksrlt/myFirstApp/README.md

 &nbsp;
 <img src="img\Splash.gif"> </img>
 ## Login
-Login has two TextViews for the username and password (with a toggle/visible button), two buttons that lead to Main(SIGNIN), Signup and a TextView that leads to Forgot("I forgot my password").
+Login has two TextViews for the username and password (with a toggle/visible button), two buttons that lead to Main(SIGN IN), Signup and a TextView that leads to Forgot("I forgot my password").

 &nbsp;
 <img src="img\Login.jpg"> </img>